nilenso/reviews/README.md

 * We use heroku Review Apps (not to be confused with the name of this repo itself) to generate new installs of the reviews apps
 * This is done by making a pull request on this repo, which in turn auto-creates a new instance for the app
 * For consistency, please name these PRs as "create-new-for-<year>"

+#### Since March 2022
+* We have shifted to use render.com since Heroku became unusable in India.
+* The steps for creating a new install for this app are the same.
+Refer to "Since 2019" section of this README.